Brautigan > An Unfortunate Woman

 Chénetier choose the French title Cahier d'un Retour de Troie [Return of the Woman of Troy], "on the basis of conversations with Richard who wished the French title to pick up on a thread that runs through the text and shows up in several places (the book's epigraph in particular, but of course, the last line of the book too).
 Euripides was much in our conversations then.
 He wanted the idea of "coming back from Troy" in there, somehow.
 [This title] was the best formulation I could find in French of the one Richard had in mind.
 It has the familiar ring and lilt of Aimé Césaire's most famous work while the dated historical/mythological reference has the classical/ironical note Richard wished for.
 And clearly the "return" part finds its justification in the structural disposition and orientation of the text."

-Reviews for Richard Brautigan's novel An Unfortunate Woman: A Journey are detailed below.
-See also reviews of Brautigan's collected works, and General Reviews for commentary about Brautigan's work and his place in American literature.
+Reviews for An Unfortunate Woman are detailed below.
+See also reviews of Brautigan's collected works for commentary about Brautigan's work and his place in American literature."

 Reviews of First French Edition